fnatvig/XSTL/README.md

 The main contributions include:
 - Pretraining and fine-tuning an IDS on IEC 61850 traffic from different substations
-- Evaluation based on two threshold selection strategies: high-sensitivity (ensuring recall = 1) and AUC-based (assessing overall trade-off)
+- Results are evaluated under two operating points: FPR@TPR=1.0 and AUC-ROC.
 - Statistical comparison using the Wilcoxon signed-rank test to account for training variability
-- An ablation study assessing the impact of freezing pretrained layers

 ## Getting started